There are two ways to join CoST, either as a CoST member or as a CoST affiliate member.

 Moving between membership categories

 It is possible to move between member and affiliate categories in both directions and at the discretion of the CoST Board.
 A member might consider that reforms have been institutionalised to a point where some elements of the full CoST approach are no longer necessary.
 In such circumstances, switching to become an affiliate member would enable them to continue benefiting from an association with CoST, but in a way that had fewer responsibilities and therefore constituted a ‘lighter touch’ relationship.
 Alternatively, an affiliate could be the starting point for a reform effort that needs to build support and gain momentum before switching to become a member once they are in place and there is appetite for a more substantial effort based on the full CoST approach.
 Affiliate members would make this transition during the CoST competitive cycle when positions for membership are open.
+Only on an exceptional basis will the Board accept applications outside of the competitive process.

 There is no hierarchy between categories of membership but different options, and prospective members must decide which option is most relevant in their circumstances.